microsoft/vscode-docs/docs/languages/powershell.md

 ### Plaster integration

 Plaster is a template-based file and project generator written in PowerShell.
-Its purpose is to streamline the creation of PowerShell module projects, Pester tests, DSC configurations and more.
+Its purpose is to streamline the creation of PowerShell module projects, Pester tests, DSC Configurations and more.
 See the [GitHub Plaster repository][20] for more information, for documentation on Plaster's cmdlets see [Cmdlet Documentation][21].